IronCoreLabs/try-cloaked-search/kubernetes/README.md

 1. `kubectl port-forward -n cloaked-search svc/elasticsearch 9200`
 1. `curl -X PUT -H "Content-type: application/json" -d '{ "index": { "number_of_replicas": 0 }}' http://localhost:9200/_settings`

-If you don't do this, elasticsearch status will change to yellow, which Kubernetes will interpret as "not ready" and take it of the service load balancer.
+If you don't do this, elasticsearch status will change to yellow, which Kubernetes will interpret as "not ready" and take it out of the service load balancer.

 # Querying